xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 )
 ```

 The sql code creates a new `Ship` table record, and a new `ShipHistory` table record, and returns generated ship id into the application.
 The source code of this application is [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp), SQL scripts [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/DatabaseScripts).
+To open the solution, you will need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or higher and [.NET Core 2.1](https://www.microsoft.com/net/download) or higher.

 The problem with this approach is that the code - both page code-behind C# and SQL - are difficult to modify because it's difficult to [unit or integration test](https://stackoverflow.com/questions/5357601/whats-the-difference-between-unit-tests-and-integration-tests) code-behind and SQL.
 To be able to modify a code in the long run, one has to develop the code using TDD, and with the test coverage, it's possible to modify the code in a confident way that the previous functionality won't be broken.